wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>o Update the Gutenberg reference in the Gutenberg Mobile PR so it points to the Gutengerg PR merge commit in <code>trunk</code>.</p>
+<p>o Update the Gutenberg reference in the Gutenberg Mobile PR so it points to the Gutenberg PR merge commit in <code>trunk</code>.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->